dmaynard/website/content/posts/2021-09-12-retro-gamer-questionnaire.md

+---
 date: 2021-09-12
 title: 'Questionnaire from Retro Gamer About Worms?'
 template: post
-teaser: 'How dioned one of the strangest games ever got published'
+teaser: 'How one of the strangest games ever got published'
 thumbnail: '../thumbnails/worms.png'
 slug: retrogamer
 categories:
   - history
-  - games
-  - Electronic Arts
+  - worms?
 tags:
+  - pcgaming
 ---
 ## Questions from Andrew Fisher for a Retro Gamer Article on Worms?
 ## How did you start programming?